 Inscriptions were carved in honour of the God of the Christians, to redeem it from its pagan past; there is also a short but dignified chiselled sentence honouring Fontana.

 This has been the crowning point of our trail, but before we reach the end there is one final spire to see.
-To reach the last obelisk of the trail, it is a good time to take another bus - the little electric bus 117 has recently (2019) been reinstated, and runs from here in the Piazza, opposite the obelisk, along the road we need to take next.
-On the way we can decide if we want to stop off half-way to visit another of Rome's more unusual churches.
+To reach the last obelisk of the trail, it is a good time to take another bus - the little electric bus 117 has (since 2019) been reinstated, and runs from here in the Piazza, opposite the obelisk, along the road we need to take next.
+On the way we can decide if we want to stop off halfway to visit another of Rome's more unusual churches.

-So, whether by bus (or Shanks' pony if you prefer - it's not an arduous walk but beware fast traffic), we start off along the long, narrow, almost countrified road known as Via di S Stefano Rotondo.
+So, whether by bus (or Shanks's pony if you prefer - it's not an arduous walk but beware fast traffic), we start off along the long, narrow, almost countrified road known as Via di S Stefano Rotondo.
 The large complex to the left is a hospital, and there are ancient remains of an aqueduct running along the road on the right.
 The important church after which the road is named is set back to the left in its own attractive gardens after about 10 minutes' walk from the Piazza (or a little way further on from the first stop on the 117).